chainer/chainermn/docs/source/installation/troubleshooting.rst

 hostfile
 ~~~~~~~~~~~~~~~~~~~~~~

-Next step is to create a hostfile.
+The next step is to create a hostfile.
 A hostfile is a list of hosts on
 which MPI processes run.::

   $ vi hostfile